tankh99/tp/docs/DeveloperGuide.md

 The command for this operation is `queryp` with at least one or zero parameters.
 If no parameters (or at least one invalid parameter is passed into the command), the `queryp` command returns all the information of the patients (that is applied without any filters/predicates).

 The `ListPatientCommandParser` first checks for the presence of empty arguments / no prefix being specified.
-If this criterion is true, then all the patient is returned as normal.
-As such this class does not throw any exceptions, but just returns all the data in the CogniCare application.
+If this criterion is true, then all the patients are returned as normal.
+As such, this class does not throw any exceptions, but just returns all the data in the CogniCare application.

 Otherwise, each of the search terms will be applied to each of the respective fields of the CogniCare application in a case-insensitive format.

 We have considered these alternatives:
 - User-Forgiveness _versus_ Strict Error Handling: Returning an error message where the command is correct, but illegal parameters are being supplied, then an error message is displayed.
-We decided against this approach because this will reduce the "user friendliness" of the application as the user would then have the consult the manual / read the error message to resolve the error.
+We decided against this approach because this will reduce the "user-friendliness" of the application as the user would then have the consult the manual / read the error message to resolve the error.
-- Creating a "do-it-all" predicate for the `Patient` class will be less repetitive code as compared to the current approach (`EmailContainsKeywordPredicate.java`, `NameContainsKeywordPredicate.java`, `PhoneContainsKeywordPredicate.java`, `TagContainsKeywordPredicate.java`) which requires more (repetitive code) as compared to making a class such as `StudentContainsKeywordPredicate.java` which would be easier to code - but harder to test and extend in future.
+- Creating a "do-it-all" predicate for the `Patient` class will be less repetitive code as compared to the current approach (`EmailContainsKeywordPredicate.java`, `NameContainsKeywordPredicate.java`, `PhoneContainsKeywordPredicate.java`, `TagContainsKeywordPredicate.java`) which requires more (repetitive code) as compared to making a class such as `StudentContainsKeywordPredicate.java` which would be easier to code - but harder to test and extend in the future.
 Not to mention, this will also increase the difficulty in writing unit tests.
-- Using `AND` logic for combining predicates, instead of `OR` predicate - the reason was that since the values already supported partial word matching (i.e. Searching for `coco` in the String `Coconut` will result in the row being returned).
+- Using `AND` logic for combining predicates, instead of `OR` predicate - the reason was that since the values already supported partial word matching (i.e., Searching for `coco` in the String `Coconut` will result in the row being returned).
 As such, using the `OR` logic will lead to too many rows being returned and therefore confusing to the user.
 - Using case-insensitive search: the use of case-insensitive search terms for parameters matching provides a more seamless and more user-friendly experience.
 --------------------------------------------------------------------------------------------------------------------